Oh? Did I type that outloud?

 This Sunday, people across the world will also cry out, ““Blessed is the King who comes in the name of the Lord!
 Peace in heaven and glory in the highest!” in their annual trek to a church near them.
 Dressed in their “holy attire,” (Ps.
 96:9a) just as the Bible commands.

-But forget the other half of the verse, “Tremble before Him, all the earth” (96:9b).
+The other half of the above mentioned verse says, “Tremble before Him, all the earth” (96:9b).

 New little pink dresses with white patent leather shoes.
 Pretty little bows in the primped curls in their hair and tiny white gloves.
 Little boys in their newly purchased and pressed suits.